 One thing I’ve learned over the years is the value of forming a trusting relationship with your clients.
-A shining example of this is a project we did in Lakeway, Texas, where the trust gained during the initial phase paved the way for an ambitious add-on.
+A shining example of this is this fishing pond and creek we did in Lakeway, Texas, where the trust gained during the initial phase paved the way for an ambitious add-on.

-The Miller project was executed in two phases: a fishing pond project and a creek project.
+The Miller project was executed in two phases: a fishing pond installation and a creek project.

 The property was originally marketed as a 30-acre subdivision on the shores of Lake Travis, with paved roads and utilities already in place for multiple residences.
 The Millers had purchased the bulk of the development as their own personal residence and were embarking on a wide-scale renovation that would produce a true masterpiece of landscape and structural architecture.